-contentdir file3 onelinefile

-dir1 filetodelete renamedfile

-dir2 grepfile rmdirectory
+dir2 hugefile sedfile

-dir3 hugefile rminteractive
+dir3 join1 sedfile.bak

-'dir with spaces' join1 sedfile
+'dir with spaces' join2 sortfile

-errorfile join2 sedfile.bak

-file1 linefile sortfile
+file1 linefile tablefile

-file2 numericsort tablefile
+file3 numericsort

+filetodelete onelinefile

 \$ mkdir newdir

 \$ ls

-contentdir filetodelete renamedfile
+contentdir grepfile onelinefile

-dir1 grepfile rmdirectory
+dir1 hasfileinit rmdirectory

 dir2 hugefile rminteractive

 dir3 join1 sedfile

 'dir with spaces' join2 sedfile.bak

-errorfile linefile sortfile
+file1 linefile sortfile

-file1 newdir tablefile
+file3 newdir tablefile

-file2 numericsort
+filetodelete numericsort

-file3 onelinefile

 \$ cd newdir

 \$ pwd

-/home/me/unixcourse/newdir
+/home/me/unixcourse e/newdir

 One thing about names: Whether you create directories as we do now, or other files which we'll do later, there are certain rules you should adhere to, to make your life easier: A file name (which includes directory names!) should consist of only letters of the English alphabet, underscores '', dashes '-', and digits, and should always start with an underscore or a letter.
-Don't use special characters like ä, ß, \mathfrak{K} , \mathfrak{E} , etc. and don't use spaces, tabs, newlines, etc.!
+Don't use special characters like ä, ß, x, \in , etc. and don't use spaces, tabs, newlines, etc.!
 This is just conventional, so you can use whatever you want, but it may make your life very inconvenient.
-In case you encounter filenames containing spaces, you will have to quote the name or escape the spaces using '
+In case you encounter filenames containing spaces, you will have to quote the name or escape the spaces using '\'.

-'.
 If you use ls(1) in the course directory you'll see that there is a directory called "dir with spaces".
 To change into it, you have three options:

 '''

 $ pwd

 /home/me/unixcourse

 $ cd "dir with spaces"

 $ pwd

 /home/me/unixcourse/dir with spaces

 $ cd ..

 $ pwd

 /home/me/unixcourse

 $ cd 'dir with spaces'

 $ pwd

 /home/me/unixcourse/dir with spaces

 $ cd ..

 $ pwd

 /home/me/unixcourse

+'''

+'''

 $ cd dir\ with\ spaces

 $ pwd

 /home/me/unixcourse/dir with spaces

 '''

-So you see, you can use either single or double quotes4, or just escape each space with a prepended backslash.
+So you see, you can use either single or double quotes6, or just escape each space with a prepended backslash.
 Again, we recommend that you don't do this because it may break some programs and scripts.
 Don't get us wrong - we don't think that it's great that you have to stick with these conventions, but as most people do, it will make it harder for you to use others' solutions to problems you encounter.